 My month-long healing reset is over tomorrow and I’m spending the next week integrating my old work life into my new healthy anti-inflammitory life.
 Dr. Hillary said to allow six months for my body to regenerate and recover.
 This was month three.
 I’ll let you know how four and five go.
 I do expect more ups and downs as the free radicals of old foods and emotions continue their release, while I find the perfect dose of the pig pill, try t figure out what my adrenals are all about.

-Now that I’ve gotten the hang of it, I’ve realized that the anti-inflammatory, no stress is the way we were designed to live.
-And, it’s easy.
+Now that I’ve gotten the hang of it, I’ve realized that the anti-inflammatory, no stress life is the way we were designed to live.
+Who knew?

 Getting there doesn’t have to take as long as reading this blog and you don’t have to get Leaky Gut, Hypothyroidism, and Hashimoto’s to wake up to the benefits.
 It’s as easy as making these three decrees: